Azure Active Directory B2C: Region availability & data residency

 Azure Active Directory B2C (Azure AD B2C) stores customer data in a geographic location based on how a tenant was created and provisioned.
 For the Azure portal or Azure AD API, the location is defined when a customer selects a location from the pre-defined list.

 Region availability and data residency are two different concepts that apply to Azure AD B2C.
 This article explains the differences between these two concepts, and compares how they apply to Azure versus Azure AD B2C.
+Region availability refers to where a service is available for use whereas Data residency refers to where user data is stored.

 Azure AD B2C is generally available worldwide with the option for data residency in the United States, Europe, Asia Pacific, or Australia.

-Azure AD B2C is available worldwide via the Azure public cloud.
+Azure AD B2C service is available worldwide via the Azure public cloud.
 You can see availability of this service in both Azure's Products Available By Region page and the Active Directory B2C pricing calculator.
 Also, Azure AD B2C service is highly available.
 Learn more about Service Level Agreement (SLA) for Azure Active Directory B2C.

-Azure AD B2C stores customer data in the United States, Europe, the Asia Pacific region, or Australia.
+Azure AD B2C stores customer data in the United States, Europe, the Asia Pacific region, Japan or Australia.

 Data resides in the United States for the following locations: